 Organics make up 35% of Deer Lake residents’ waste.
-Composting is a natural process that turns organic waste into rich soil that can be used as a valuable resource in gardens or flower beds.
-Composting is fun, easy and very beneficial for you and your garden, your community and the environment.
-Turn those table scraps into treasure in no time and with little effort!
+Composting is a natural process that turns organic waste into rich soil that can be used as a valuable resource in gardens.
+Composting is very beneficial for you and your garden, your community and the environment.

 GREENS = nitrogen-rich items

 - fruits & vegetable scraps